 24. Go Back in Time in the Gaslamp Quarter

-Filled to the brim with Victorian-era architecture, the Gaslamp Quarter of San Diego is a 16-block expanse located downtown.
+Filled to the brim with Victorian-era architecture, the Gaslamp Quarter of San Diego is a 16-block downtown expanse.
 It is home to many nightlife opportunities and annual events, but you don’t have to spend anything to enjoy the beautiful sights of this historic neighborhood.

-The development of this district was begun in 1867 and is an impressive merger between modern life and a bygone era.
+This district's development began in 1867 and is an impressive merger between modern life and a bygone era.
 94 Victorian buildings line the streets of this area, making for plenty of splendid photographing opportunities.

 The Gaslamp Quarter is listed on the National Register of Historic Places.
 On this register, it is known as the Gaslamp Quarter Historic District.